whosonfirst/go-whosonfirst-exportify/README.md

 1729792699
 ```

-### as-json
+### as-jsonl

-Export one or more WOF records as a line-separate JSON.
+Export one or more WOF records as a line-separated JSON.

 ```
 $> ./bin/as-jsonl -h
-Export one or more WOF records as a line-separate JSON
+Export one or more WOF records as a line-separated JSON

 Usage:
 	 ./bin/as-jsonl [options] path-(N) path-(N)